Additional Bond Terminology

 Some bonds require the issuing corporation to deposit money into an account that is restricted for the payment of the bonds' maturity amount.
 The restricted account is Bond Sinking Fund and it is reported in the long-term investment section of the balance sheet.

 Callable bonds are bonds that give the issuing corporation the right to repurchase its bonds by paying the bondholders the bonds' face amount plus an additional amount known as the call premium.
 The call premium might be one year of additional interest.
 A bond's call price and other conditions can be found in a bond's contract known as the indenture.

 Many years ago corporate bonds could be unregistered.
 Such bonds were known as bearer bonds and the bonds had coupons attached that the bearer would "clip" and deposit at the bearer's bank.
 Today, corporations do not issue bearer bonds.
 Instead, they issue registered bonds.

 There are various fees that a corporation must pay when issuing bonds.
 These fees include payments to attorneys, accounting firms, and securities consultants.
-These costs are referred to as issue costs.
-Issue costs are likely to be recorded in the account Bond Issue Costs.
-This account appears on the balance sheet under the heading of Other Assets or Deferred Charges.
-Over the life of the bonds the balance in the long-term asset account Bond Issue Costs will be amortized to expense.
+These costs are referred to as issue costs and are recorded in the account Bond Issue Costs.
+Beginning in 2016, the unamortized amount of the bond issue costs is reported as a deduction from the amount of the liability bonds payable.
+Over the life of the bonds the bond issue costs are amortized to interest expense.